Biological Sciences

 Research

-Students work in University research labs throughout the Biological Sciences Division, participating in basic and translational research in fields such as neurobiology, ecology, molecular biology, computational biology, public and global health and more.
+Students work in University research labs throughout the Biological Sciences Division and the Neuroscience Institute, participating in basic and translational research in fields such as neurobiology, ecology, molecular biology, computational biology, public and global health and more.
 Students can also conduct research at our affiliate institution, the Marine Biological Laboratory in Woods Hole, Massachusetts.
 Students also have opportunities to present their research and gain a BS degree by writing a thesis based on their work.
 Recent University of Chicago student research projects included:

 Imaging at the interface of the biological and physical sciences, including in vascular surgery, radiation therapy, and nuclear medicine (SURFBOARD program).